cerner/fhir.cerner.com/content/millennium/r4/foundation/security/provenance.md

 ## Overview

 The Provenance resource tracks the source of external information and is used to assess the trustworthiness and reliability of a resource.
 Sources can be an organization author or organization transmitter.
-The `Target` field references a Resource that this Provenance entry is related to.
+The `target` field references a resource that this Provenance entry is related to.
 Entities are Continuity of Care Documents (CCDs) generated through the [DocumentReference] resource.

 This resource supports the following [HL7® FHIR® US Core Implementation Guide STU 4.0.0](https://hl7.org/fhir/us/core/STU4/){:target="_blank"} profiles: